Pia Film Festival: PFF Award

 The PFF Award Competition accepts submissions with "no restrictions whatsoever on the eligibility of its entrants" with no regard to whether the work is on film of video, is long or short, is fiction, documentary, or animation.
 For the 39th festival in 2017, 548 entries were received.
 Films in the Competition compete for several prizes, including the Grand Prize and the Runner-up Prize, awarded by a jury.
 The festival also features retrospectives of international filmmakers such as John Cassavetes and Lee Sang-woo.

 PFF Scholarship

 Award winners at the PFF are eligible for the PFF Scholarship, which supports the production of one film for theatrical release each year.
-Begun in 1984, PFF Scholarship films include A Touch of Fever (1992), Down the Drain (1993), Hole in the Sky (2001), Border Line (2002), Yoshino's Barber Shop (2003), Park and Love Hotel (2007), A Stranger of Mine, Sawako Decides, and Household X.
+Begun in 1984, PFF Scholarship films include A Touch of Fever (1992), Down the Drain (1993), Hole in the Sky (2001), Border Line (2002), Yoshino's Barber Shop (2003), A Stranger of Mine (2005), Park and Love Hotel (2007), Sawako Decides (2009), and Household X (2010).